Find your target markets

 - Time limit for returns

-- Restocking, return delivery, or other fees.
+- Restocking, return delivery, or other fees

-5. Plan your market entry.
+Plan your market entry

 When you sell products online, you have several options for entering the international market, including:

-Established sites like eBay can often give you better reach for lower cost.
-They allow you to test demand for your products before committing a large sum to re-developing your site.
-Also, consider other online marketplaces that may be popular in your target market.
+Established sites like eBay, Etsy, and Alibaba can often give you better reach for a lower cost.
+They allow you to test demand for your products before committing a large sum to redevelop your site.

 A slightly more advanced option is to optimize your current website for international buyers.
 You can start by simply highlighting your ability to accept international orders with information on countries served and the shipping costs.

-- If you take this route, just remember to test the experience, so you make sure that elements like text translation, currency conversion, and calculation of delivery costs work correctly.
+If you take this route, just remember to test the experience, so you make sure that elements like text translation, currency conversion, and calculation of delivery costs work correctly.